25+ Hilarious Butterball Help Line Calls to Share This Thanksgiving

 Mum’s the word

 Two sisters called from a strange location: the closet of the spare bedroom.
-They were in charge of making Thanksgiving dinner for the first time and didn’t want their mom to know they needed advice from the Butterball hotline.
+They were in charge of making Thanksgiving dinner for the first time and didn’t want their mom to know they needed advice from the Butterball help line.

 Getting into hot water